msl-os-cardinal-ucd-s17/msl-clang-001/README.md

 ### Creators:

-This project was made possible by the joint efforts of **Brett Gedvilas, Joshua McAllister,Rachel Popo, and David Ward.**
+This project was made possible by the joint efforts of **Brett Gedvilas, Joshua McAllister, Rachel Popo, and David Ward.**